Parkshot Medical Centre

-When we get stuck in unhelpful patterns of relating ( either as a couple or parent and the child) we lose connection with those close to us, we lose sense of being safe or loved and cared for.
+When we get stuck in unhelpful patterns of relating ( either as a couple, parents or children) we lose connection with those close to us, we lose sense of being safe or loved and cared for.
 This has been shown to have huge negative impact on our emotional and mental wellbeing.

 I help those in close relationships to understand and support each other better.
-I aim to create environment where everyone feels safe to talk about difficult thoughts and feelings, understand each other’s views/experiences, appreciate each other’s needs and build on strengths to make useful changes in their relationships and their lives.
+Therapeutic space creates an environment where everyone feels safe to talk about difficult thoughts and feelings, is willing to understand each other’s views/experiences and appreciates each other’s needs.
+This helps to build on strengths and facilitates desirable changes.

 In my work I aim not to take sides, blame, or provide simple ‘one size fits all’ answers.
 I aim to engage people in sharing understandings and views with each other and exploring ways forward that work for them.

 Meetings usually last 60/75 min and it’s important that everyone have a chance to contribute to discussions if they wish.

 Training, qualifications & experience

 I’m qualified Psychologist and Family/Couples Therapist.

-I have MSc in Psychology And MSc in Family Therapy.
+I have MSc in Psychology And MSc in Family/Couples Therapy.

 I have many years of experience of working with families/couples across verity of settings including schools, local authority, NHS (both children/adults services) and private settings.

 I’m registered with UK Council for Psychotherapy (UKCP)and Association for Family Therapy (AFT).